 Have you ever noticed in life how things happen in three’s?
 Currently I have three friends at work that are expecting babies within just a couple of months of each other.
-This “baby wave” has brought a breath of fresh air to the school where I work because it has been a long time since we have had a “baby season”.
-Literally, I love my work peeps so I really wanted to create a gift that would be something special and personal.
-Farmhouse style, shiplap and wood gave me the inspiration for the gift I wanted to make for the first of these three baby showers.
+This “baby wave” has brought a breath of fresh air to the school where I work.
+It has been a long time since we have had a “baby season”.
+I really wanted to create a gift that would be something special and personal.
+Farmhouse style, shiplap and wood gave me the inspiration for the gift I wanted to make.

 Lasers Are Like MAGIC!

 Having the Glowforge Laser Printer makes creating beautiful gifts like these a dream!
 Seriously this gadget has changed my creative life!
 If you think you need one of these in your life I can save you some money.
-My Link will save you $500 off a Pro, $250 off a Plus, or $100 off a Basic and earn me a commission without costing you a penny more!
-Click here to save $$$ While we are at it, I should let you know that this post contains some other affiliate links as well for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it doesn’t cost you a thing)!
+My Link will save you $500 off a Pro, $250 off a Plus, or $100 off a Basic.
+I will earn a commission without costing you a penny more!
+Click here to save $$$.
+While we are at it, I should let you know that this post contains some affiliate links for your convenience.
+This means if you make a purchase after clicking a link I will earn a small commission but it doesn’t cost you a thing!
 Read my full privacy and disclosure policy here.

 How to get started with your Glowforge is right here…

 I love the the baby milestone marker trend.
 So, I thought I would laser engrave a set for not only the months but for other milestones too.
 Some sweet and some silly.
 For example; taco Tuesday (obviously only for taco loving parents- Lol).
 How about first tooth, first haircut, first full night of sleep or first whatever.
 Even the big sisters were not forgotten!
 Before I start I mask my wood to keep the “burn” from looking charred.

 These “milestone markers” are used in pictures to narrate an event.
 They can be laid down, held, or propped up creatively in photos to give them an extra pop of unique charm.